Posted by Ellie Hearn in Muscle Building

 The best bit, FOOD!
 Nutrition is just as important as your training.
 Make sure you eat enough and what you do eat is good food that will nourish your body and give you the energy to do everything you want to do.

 Believe it or not, not eating enough will be just as bad as eating too much.
 If you aren’t fueling your body with enough of the foods it needs you’ll notice lowered performance and energy as well as a decrease in recovery (those DOMS might hang around longer!).

 You can still drop fat while eating a decent amount of food, just include salad, lots of veggies and protein in your diet and you’ll feel satisfied.

-I’m not encouraging binge eating but so often girls begin weight training and don’t adjust their nutrition which leaves them seeing little to no results.
+I’m not encouraging binge eating but so often girls begin a weight training and don’t adjust their nutrition which leaves them seeing little to no results.
 You need to eat to grow, build muscle, burn fat and get stronger!